Stormz4/the_quest/README.md

           - Answers = [{
              - `id_question`: id of the question,
              - `answer`: value of the answer,
-             - `open`:  0 if it's a closed question, 1 otherwise },{...}].
+             - `open`:  0 if it's a closed question, 1 otherwise,
+             - `index`: index of the answer
+           },{...}].

           - If it's an answer for a closed question = [{